Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - Heat Mirage (Fire)

 ### Vigorous
-Adds Impactful to the user
+Adds Impact to the user

 **Available on**
 - Warhammer (Earth)